esteramine/dessert_ecommerce_website/README.md

 # Sweetaste (Dessert E-commerce Website Practice)
 As you can see in the title, this project is a practice of a dessert e-commerce website called Sweetaste.

-There are in total 5 web pages for now, including Index, Deliver, Payment, Receipt, Checkout Success pages.
+There are in total 5 web pages for now, including Index, Delivery, Payment, Receipt, Checkout Success pages.
 (The name of the web pages are the same with their respective scss file for easy reference.
 For example, scss file for **index.html** is **\_index.html**.)
 The suggested pathway to view all the webpages:
 1. **Index**: https://esteramine.github.io/dessert_ecommerce_website/page/index.html (Click on the top right shopping cart to proceed to next page)